WE WANT YOU!!

 We really need correct, original bikes (correct color, pipes, seats, etc.), and the should be in very good show condition.
 The exceptions would be Rat Bikes, Military Motorcycles & Off-Road Bikes.
 But, we can also use Cafe Racers, Choppers, Bobbers, Race Bikes, Street Trackers, etc.

 We especially need your bike if its one of those that we don't have any photos of yet.
-Like our listing for 1971 Triumph Bonneville.
-Our only full-sized photos are of a 1971 Triumph TR6 that was converted to twin carbs & so the color is wrong.
+Like certain years of BSA A10, or Gold Star.
 We need a correct, authentic example with good photos to round out that listing.

 Why go to the trouble?
 First off, because we need your help & that's the kind of person you are!
 But additionally, if chosen, your bike, your pride & joy, will grace the pages of this website, maybe for years, serving as the prime example of a motorcycle of that make, model & year.
 You'll be able to tell everyone that your motorcycle is THE standard for bikes like yours & you'll be able to give them a link to the page to prove it!
 Its like when you get your bike in a magazine, and you go down to the newstand & buy 20 copies.
 I know, I did it.
 But this will be even better because its live online.